eeshvardasikcm/insight-for-good-platform-adk/process/insights_good_platform_ui_screenshots.md

 This is separate from the live interaction but crucial for the *submission*.
 It allows you to document the specific text interactions and their visual proof.

-* **"Document Interaction" Button/Section:** A clear UI element that, when clicked, captures the *current state of the text input/output area* and prompts the user to add a description and an image.
+* **"Document Interaction" Button/Section:** A clear UI element that, when clicked, captures the *current state of the text input/output area* and prompts the user to add a description and associate an image.
 * **Documentation Entry Fields:**
     * **Demonstration Title:** A concise name for the interaction being documented (e.g., "Feature Demo: Listing Data").
     * **Text Interaction Log:** A read-only copy of the relevant input(s) and output(s) from the main text area.
     * **Feature Description/Rationale:** A multi-line text area to explain what this interaction demonstrates, its significance, and how it fulfills an MVP requirement.
-    * **"Upload Screenshot" Button:** A mechanism for uploading a screenshot of the UI at that specific interaction point, visually confirming the text output.
+    * **"Associate Screenshot" Mechanism:** A way to link a screenshot to the documentation.
+Ideally, this would be an "Upload Screenshot" button if development time allows.
+Minimally, it could be a text field to input a filename or URL for the screenshot that visually confirms the text output.
-    * **Image Preview Area:** A small thumbnail or preview of the uploaded screenshot.
+    * **Image Preview Area:** A small thumbnail or preview of the associated screenshot.
+(This functionality is planned for post-MVP development, but could be considered if time unexpectedly permits).
+* **Detailed Demonstration View:**
+    * When a demonstration is selected, display:
+        * **Demonstration Title**
+        * **Captured Text Interaction Log**
+        * **Associated Screenshot (if provided, prominently displayed according to the MVP's image association capability)**
+        * **Feature Description/Rationale**

 #### Phase 3: Design of Sequential Review and Export (for Judge Evaluation)